susanmhutfless/Overuse-Index-Segal-et-al-Johns-Hopkins-University-ICD-10-Coding/README.md

 ## 19: VRDC run complete.
 Aggregate data, pdf checks and log exported as of 09jul2020.
 Sent to JS on 16jul2020.
 JS, EKG to confirm correct dx/pr--this requires AND for popped.
 ## 18: VRDC run complete.
 Aggregate data, pdf checks and log exported.
 Final approved.
 DONE.
 ## 17: VRDC run complete.
 Aggregate data, pdf checks and log exported.
 Final approved.
 DONE.
 ## 16: VRDC run complete.
-Output requested.
+Aggregate data and log exported as of 26jul2020.

 ## 12: Problem with qualifying dx code.
 Returned to EKG and JS on 24jul2020.

 ## 09: Problem with logic and templated used.
 Returned to EKG and JS on 24jul2020.
 ## 08: VRDC run complete.
 Aggregate data and log exported as of 23jul2020.
 ## 07: VRDC run complete.
 Aggregate data, pdf checks and log exported.
 ## 06: VRDC run complete.
-Output requested.
+Aggregate data and log exported as of 26jul2020.
 ## 05: VRDC run complete.
-Output requested.
+Aggregate data and log exported as of 26jul2020.
 ## 04: Running on VRDC.
 ## 01: VRDC run complete.
 Pdf checks exported.
 With death in any location as qualifying criteria this can't be attributed to hospital.